-I am a postdoctoral research fellow in Mineralized Tissue Biology at the Forsyth Institute in Cambridge, a Harvard-affiliated medical and dental nonprofit, and am a research associate in the department of Human Evolutionary Biology at Harvard University, where I received my PhD.
-I investigate mechanisms of tooth growth, and tools by which teeth can be turned into diagnostic indicators of environment, climate, and childhood exposure to pollutants in contemporary and ancient populations.
+Prior to my lectureship at Harvard I worked as a postdoctoral research fellow at the Forsyth Institute in Cambridge, a medical and dental nonprofit that has pioneered research into dental health and development for over a century.
+My work included study of the genetics and proteomics of tooth formation, and tools by which teeth can be turned into diagnostic indicators of childhood exposure to pollutants in contemporary and ancient populations.

-My doctoral work in human evolutionary biology demonstrated how seasonal hydrological patterns can be inferred from fossil teeth associated with human ancestral remains in east Africa, 2–5 million years ago.
+My earlier doctoral work in human evolutionary biology demonstrated how seasonal hydrological patterns can be inferred from fossil teeth associated with human ancestral remains in east Africa, 2–5 million years ago.
 This work combined diverse methods including synchrotron imaging, live animal experimentation, field work in northern Kenya, stable light isotope geochemistry, physiological modeling, and computation-based optimization routines.
+These methods remain integral components of my research program.

 In my work I use a variety of methods to study enamel formation, including work with animal models, computed tomography, stable light isotope geochemistry, proteomics, genetics, machine learning, and Markov Chain Monte Carlo simulations.